-If you read one article this week, look at The Fast Before the Feast by Aphrodite Kishi.
+If you read one article this week, engage The Politics of Bible Translations by Scot McKnight.

-For those of you with additional time to read, check out the following links.
-Happy weekend reading!
+For those of you with additional reading time this fine spring morning, check out the following suggestions.
+Happy reading!
 Continue reading

 Happy weekend, dear readers!
 If you engage one article from this week, look at My Larry Nasser Testimony Went Viral, But There’s More to the Gospel than Forgiveness by Rachel Denhollander.

 For those of you with additional reading time, check out the following selections, gathered from around the blogging world.
 Continue reading